sdiehl/wiwinwlh/tutorial.md

 Haskell has web frameworks the userbase of these libraries is several orders of magnitude less than common tools like PHP and Wordpress and as such are not close to the level of polish, documentation, or userbase.
-Put simply you won't be able to muddle your way through building a Haskell web application by copying and pasting code from Stackoverflow.
+Put simply you won't be able to drunkenly muddle your way through building a Haskell web application by copying and pasting code from Stackoverflow.

-Building web applications in Haskell is always a balance between the power and flexibility of the Haskell way of building software vs the use of ease of other ecosystems based on dynamically typed languages.
+Building web applications in Haskell is always a balance between the power and flexibility of the type-driven way of building software versus the network effects of ecosystems based on dynamically typed languages with lower barriers to entry.

 Web packages can mostly be broken down into several categories: